 Open Britain and Disability Rights UK can suggest holiday accommodation that’s suitable for older people or people with disabilities.

 Care while you're away

 You might be due to have a routine blood test or an injection while you’re away.
-Your medical team can arrange this with the nearest hospital before you go.
+Your medical team can arrange this with the nearest hospital or GP surgery before you go.

 Some people find it helpful to carry a medical identity bracelet or necklace.
 This has your illness and an emergency number on it.